sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ```bash
 docker run -d -p 8888:8888 <local_repository>/python-jupyter-snowpark:latest
 ```
 Open up a browser and navigate to [localhost:8888/lab](http://localhost:8888/lab) to verify your notebook service is working locally.
-Once you've verified that the service is working, you can stop the container.
+Once you've verified that the service is working, you can stop the container: `docker stop python-jupyter-snowpark`.

 ### Tag and Push the Image
 Now that we have a local version of our container working, we need to push it to Snowflake so that a Service can access the image.
 To do this we will create a new tag of the image that points at our image repository in our Snowflake account, and then push said tagged image.
 From a terminal, run the following: